Racism against African Americans: Great Migration

 Throughout this period, racial tensions exploded, most violently in Chicago, and lynchings—mob-directed hangings, usually racially motivated—increased dramatically in the 1920s.
 Urban riots—Whites attacking Blacks—became a northern and western problem.
 Many Whites defended their space with violence, intimidation, or legal tactics toward African Americans, while many other Whites migrated to more racially homogeneous suburban or exurban regions, a process known as White flight.
 Racially restrictive housing covenants were ruled unenforceable under the Fourteenth Amendment in the 1948 landmark Supreme Court case Shelley v.
 Kraemer.

 Elected in 1912, President Woodrow Wilson authorized the practice of racial segregation throughout the federal government's bureaucracy.
-In World War I, Blacks who served in the United States Armed Forces served in segregated units.
+In World War I, Black people who served in the United States Armed Forces served in segregated units.
 Black soldiers were often poorly trained and equipped, and they were often put on the frontlines and forced to go on suicide missions.
 The U.S. military was still heavily segregated during World War II.
 In addition, no African-American was awarded the Medal of Honor during the war, and sometimes, Black soldiers who traveled on trains had to give their seats up to Nazi prisoners of war.